FAQs

 The terms cable assembly and wiring harness are often used interchangeably, but they’re not the same thing.
 While both are designed to organise and connect electrical wiring, each serves a different purpose and is suited to different environments.

 Knowing the difference can help you choose the right solution for your application.
+If you are new to the subject, our guide to what a cable assembly is covers the basics before we compare the two.

 What Is a Cable Assembly?